xlwings/xlwings-server/docs/quickstart.md

 ## 3. Set up an Integration

 xlwings Server supports various integrations ("clients") that connect Excel or Google Sheets to your server.
 While Office.js add-ins are recommended in an enterprise context, reviewing the [pros and cons](integrations.md) of each integration will help you make the right choice.
-Note, however, that only Office.js add-ins support custom functions.
+Note, however, that only Office.js add-ins support custom functions and SSO authentication.
 Click on your desired integration to learn how to set it up:

 - [Office.js add-ins](install_officejs_addin.md)
 - [](vba_integration.md)